Thanksgiving air-travel rush gets off to a good start

 Looking at a longer, 12-day period, the airline industry trade group Airlines for America predicts that a record 30.6 million people will fly on U.S. carriers, up from 29 million last year.
 That's more than 2.5 million per day.

+The airline group expects that Wednesday will be the second busiest day of the holiday period behind only Sunday, when many travellers will be returning home.

 Travellers should prepare for long lines at airport checkpoints.
-The Transportation Security Administration expects to screen about 25 million people, an increase of 5 per cent over last year.
+The Transportation Security Administration expected to screen about 25 million people between Monday and next Monday, an increase of 5 per cent over last year.

+The airline group's numbers are bigger because its forecast covers an extra day and it counts connecting passengers again, while TSA only counts those people once when they pass the checkpoint.

-TSA says the holiday rush starts the Friday before Thanksgiving — earlier than before.
+TSA says the holiday rush really started last Friday — similar to last year but earlier than in previous years.
 The Sunday following Thanksgiving is expected to be one of TSA's 10 busiest days ever.
-TSA expects most returning passengers to fly home Sunday or Monday.

 By The Associated Press

+Thanksgiving travellers got help from favourable weather in most of the U.S Tuesday, but flight delays piled up at airports around the country by day's end.

-Favourable weather is helping get the Thanksgiving air-travel rush off to a relatively smooth start, but that could change in the next day or two.
+Wet and frigid forecasts threaten to made driving more challenging in the next day or two.

-By Tuesday afternoon, fewer than 100 flights had been cancelled around the U.S. — a low number — but nearly 1,800 flights were delayed, according to tracking service FlightAware.
+By late Tuesday afternoon, fewer than 150 U.S. flights had been cancelled — a low number all things considered.
+But 3,000 flights were delayed, according to tracking service FlightAware.

-The largest number of delays — about 240 — was at Seattle-Tacoma International Airport, where dense fog was slowing the pace of departures and arrivals.
-Flights going to Boston and Newark, New Jersey, on Tuesday were also likely to be delayed, according to the Federal Aviation Administration.
+The largest number of delays — about 400 — was at Seattle-Tacoma International Airport, where dense fog slowed the pace of departures and arrivals.
+Flights going to Boston and Newark, New Jersey, were also more likely to be delayed, according to the Federal Aviation Administration.
+So were flights to San Francisco, where visibility has been reduced due to smoke from the wildfire in Paradise, California.

 Rain, with snow in the higher elevations, could slow traffic Wednesday in much of California, Oregon and Washington.